codio/site/source/docs/panels/panel-intro.html.markdown

 If you want to open a file in a different panel, first click on that panel and then open a file from the file tree.

 ##Tabs
 You can add any number of tabs into a single panel.
-You are also free to drag tabs arouns to change their order.
+You are also free to drag tabs around to change their order.

 Tabs can also be dragged from one panel to another.